-Table A12.6, Retail price build-up in Gauteng gives an indication of OMC and retail margins based on South Africa's December, 2008 structure.
-For all three products the OMC margin was US¢ 4.4 /liter, plus 0.7 US ¢/liter for deemed coastal storage and stock financing.
+OMC margin was US¢ 4.4 /liter, plus 0.7 US ¢/liter for deemed coastal storage and stock financing.
 The retail gasoline dealer margins was 6.6 US¢ /liter.
 Kerosene prices bear no dealer margin although there is a SA¢ 7.4 /liter "distribution" cost for agents.
-Retail diesel prices are not controlled; only wholesale prices are controlled.
+Retail diesel prices are not controlled; only wholesale prices.